WeCanCodeIT/columbus-2017-fall/week4/README.md

 ### Topics

-- Students will use the concept of Inheritance to develop relationships and hierarchies between classes
+- Students will use the concept of Inheritance to develope relationships and hierarchies between classes
 - Students will test drive objects made through Inheritance
 - Students will be able to define A PIE